bluecaret/family-cookbook/docs/recipe/mashed-tofu-salad-shiroae.md

   - tofu
   - spinach
 excerpt: 'Mashed tofu mixed with spinach, carrots, and a hint of miso, creating a creamy salad.'
+noRecipe: 'Mashed tofu mixed with spinach, carrots, and a hint of miso, creating a creamy salad.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Mashed tofu mixed with spinach, carrots, and a hint of miso, creating a creamy salad.